 On this one I painted the negative space in black and use gold gel pen to add some Ibex tangle (Zentangle).

 This requires a LOT of patience, but the results were pretty neat, and I'm glad I was in the right frame of mind to create them.
-If you would like to learn how to create these Square Medallions, vote for a lesson by contacting me via email or by leaving a request on my facebook post.
+I got so many requests for a lesson that I bumped it up and a lesson is available at the Shop:

 If you would like to get more inspiration on these square mandalas, visit my pinterest board: